 Income and Employment – Our neighbors at Thierica are always hiring.
-Down the hill, you might try Gill Industries corporate headquarters, the new Embassy Suites, and of course our Michigan Street border is home to Grand Rapids’ largest employer, Spectrum Health.
+Down the hill, you might try Gill Industries corporate headquarters or Embassy Suites, and of course our Michigan Street border is home to Grand Rapids’ largest employer, Spectrum Health.
 If you’re willing to travel a bit further afield, a neighbor recommends JELD-WEN.
 You can always search MiTalent.org and brush up your skills with Michigan Works.

 Education – The elementary schools listed on the neighborhood page are Challenge Scholars schools – students who start at Union High School in 9th grade, remain there through graduation, do not have any 180 day expulsions, and keep their GPA at 2.0 or higher will get up to 2 years of tuition-free college at GRCC (after tuition and fees covered by Pell grants).
 Other great, free resources to keep learning include visiting the Grand Rapids Public Library’s downtown or Van Belkum branches near the neighborhood, improving your reading or speaking skills at the Literacy Center of West Michigan, and taking online courses through platforms like Coursera or EdX.
 Of course there are lots more colleges in town, too, including GVSU which has completed its master plan for building a health campus in our neighborhood.

-Health – Low-income residents can find quality healthcare just north of the neighborhood at Catherine’s Health Center; they provide a list of related resources as well.
+Health – Low-income residents can find quality healthcare just north of the neighborhood at Catherine’s Health Center.
 Cherry Street Health Services operates a dental center at Belknap Commons.
-The North End Wellness Coalition e-publishes a bimonthly newsletter of healthy activities taking place in the Belknap and Creston neighborhoods, and launched the North Quarter Pathways last fall.
+The North End Wellness Coalition e-publishes a bimonthly newsletter of healthy activities taking place in the Belknap and Creston neighborhoods, and arranged for amenities on the North Quarter Pathways.